sarahg177/deep-inaethetics/README.md

 ## Credits

 ### Meida
 Photographs used throughout the project are taken from Adobe Stock and personal photographs taken by myself.
+I have included Fontawesome for styling the social links.

 ### Acknowledgements